Alcoholism and Drug Abuse Counseling Option - Major #7951

 Introduction to Sociology

-Basic concepts, theoretical approaches, and methods of sociology.
-Analysis and explanation of social structure, culture, socialization, the self and social interaction, group dynamics, institutions, deviance, stratification, social change, social problems, and global dynamics.
+This course covers basic concepts, theoretical approaches, and methods of sociology.
+This course also includes the analysis and explanation of social structure, culture, socialization, the self and social interaction, group dynamics, institutions, deviance, stratification, social change, social problems, and global dynamics.
 (A, CSU, UC, Cal-GETC)

 Critical Thinking about Social Problems